The lockdown challenge and how the poor need to cope with education

 While in the cities, many managements have ensured that learning continues online, the big challenge is for the poorest of poor and in the rural areas.

-Dr. Sandeep Shastri, a political scientist who is the pro-vice chancellor of the Jain University and and Director of its Centre for Research in Social Sciences and Education tells OneIndia that it is now time for the government to spruce up connectivity in the rural areas so that online education can be imparted.
+Dr Sandeep Shastri, a political scientist who is the pro-vice chancellor of the Jain University and Director of its Centre for Research in Social Sciences and Education tells OneIndia that it is now time for the government to spruce up connectivity in the rural areas so that online education can be imparted.

 Use technology, enhance learning PM Modi advises education sector

-COVID-19 has created booth challenges and opportunities.
+COVID-19 has created both challenges and opportunities.
 The question is how do those people who are not economically well off access the resources and what happens to education.
 Education is about continuity and today it is not there due to the lockdown.

 The lockdown is a necessity and not a choice and none of us wanted it.
 Due to this lockdown many of us were forced to re-invent ourselves.

 Let me frank, we had made no effort to bring in online classes, but today it is a reality.
-A large part of India is not on the social media, but a very high percentage is connected on the mobile.
+A large part of India is not on social media, but a very high percentage is connected on the mobile.

 Most of the platforms used by institutions do not need sophisticated technology.
-In the rural sector the schools must encourage conducting classes using a simple mobile.
+In the rural sector, the schools must encourage conducting classes using a simple mobile.
 I have dealt with several government schools and I am aware that it can be accessed.
-However the block remains in the mind and not in technology, Dr. Shastri says.
+However the block remains in the mind and not in technology, Dr Shastri says.

 I do concede that there are areas with poor connectivity.
-However this is not an unsurmountable challenge.
-The government has to expand the bandwidth in the rural areas.
+However, this is not an insurmountable challenge.
+The government has to expand the bandwidth in rural areas.

 We need to prepare for both the face to face as well online form of education.
 My own experience has shown me that those who are silent in the normal class are more active online.
 Some these challenges are like a mask and I go back to my point that what is needed is an attitude change.